Who We Are

 Our Board of Directors is comprised of residents and business people that live and work in our community.
 In addition to providing insight and decision-making regarding the Holland Board of Public Works, each member is also personally active in the community.

 Tim Hemingway, HBPW Board President

 Tim Hemingway is a long-time resident of the Holland area, but has also lived in Brazil, California, and Texas.
 Tim worked for SAF Holland for 31 years in various roles including General Manager of Texas Operations, Vice President International, President of Holland USA, and President of Global Aftermarket Business for SAF Holland.
-Tim also served on the Board of Directors for TMD Friction, Luxembourg and volunteers with the Boys & Girls Club of Greater Holland.
+Tim serves on the board of the Holland Community Aquatic Center.
+He also served on the Board of Directors for TMD Friction, Luxembourg and volunteers with the Boys & Girls Club of Greater Holland.